ImOv3rburdened/LapCatCounter/README.md

 # LapCatCounter
-Count how many laps you sat in.
+Counts how many times you sat in a lap.